moreboi10/ANUDIP_PRACTICALS/readme.txt

     * Statements / prepared statements : interface to execute Queries
     * Result set : it stores the result retrived from the database

+Steps to use JDBC :
+    1 . load the JDBC driver
+    2 . establish the connection
+    3 . create a statement
+    4 . execute Query
+    5 . process the result
+    6 . close the connection

+project : employee management system useing JDBC
+    * build a console based employee management system using java + JDBC + MYSQL where :
+        1. add a new employee
+        2. view all employees
+        3. update employee details
+        5. delete an employee
+        6. search employee by id